TIBCOSoftware/flogo/README.md

 For additional examples, including how to leverage a flow that has already been built by the Web UI, refer to the [wiki](https://github.com/TIBCOSoftware/flogo/wiki/Go-App-Api-Proposal).

-# When do I use Flogo?
+# When to use Flogo

 You’ll look to leverage Flogo if you’re a dev & sick of building all the messy stuff that comes along with coding production apps.
 Such as connectivity to event-driven messaging platforms, datastores, SaaS apps, etc & want to deploy to a wide range of targets, such as